 Redundancy protocol Network topology Comments HSR Ring Uninterrupted availability.
 On the path from the sender to the receiver, HSR transports the data packets in both directions via a ring.
 MRP Ring The switching time can be selected and is practically independent of the number of devices.
 An MRP-Ring consits of up to 50 devices that support the MRP protocol according to IEC 62439.
 If you only use Hirschmann devices, up to 100 devices are possible in the MRP-Ring.
-PRP Random structure Uninterrupted availability.
+PRP Random structure of the PRP LANs Uninterrupted availability.
 On the path from the sender to the receiver, PRP transports a data packet in parallel via 2 mutually independent LANs.
-RSTP Random structure The switching time depends on the network topology and the number of devices. typ. &lt; 1 s with RSTP typ. &lt; 30 s with STP
+RSTP Random structure The switching time depends on the network topology and the number of devices. typ. < 1 s with RSTP typ. < 30 s with STP Link Aggrega- tion Random structure A Link Aggregation Group is the combining of 2 or more, full-duplex point-to-point links operating at the same rate, on a single switch to increase bandwidth.